simahapa/HW_Git_Concepts/HW_Dec13.md

 ./DS_course/05_api.py:# extracting the year from the dictionary ./DS_course/05_api.py.txt:# decode the JSON response body into a dictionary ./DS_course/05_api.py.txt:# extracting the year from the dictionary`

+### 5. Optional: Use the the command line to discover something "interesting" about the Chipotle data.
+Try using the commands from the "advanced" section!

+### Answer

+Total lines :

+$ wc -l chipotle.tsv
+4623 chipotle.tsv

+;

+Where as unique lines are as follows

+`User@DESKTOP-CPCB3KP MINGW64 ~/Documents/Siddharth/DS-SEA-08/data (master)
+$ uniq -c chipotle.tsv >"test"
+$ wc -l test
+4589 test`

+`User@DESKTOP-CPCB3KP MINGW64 ~/Documents/Siddharth/DS-SEA-08/data (master)
+User@DESKTOP-CPCB3KP MINGW64 ~/Documents/Siddharth/DS-SEA-08/data (master)
+$ wc -l chipotle.tsv
+4623 chipotle.tsv`

+### Ideally I would like to  find the  highest and the lowest spend for the list of orders and what the  mean, median and standard deviation is.
+I could not process the remainder of the topics